ninggiangboy/LAB211-Completed_Projects/Java_Utils/README.md

 ### Menu

+This class provides two static methods to achieve specific tasks related to menu options.

 - The `getChoice` method will display a menu of options to the user, prompts them to select an option, and returns their choice as an integer.

 - The `printMenu` method will print a menu of options to the console, with each option numbered.

 ### Normalize

+This class provides two static methods to normalize a given string

 - The `removeUnnecessaryBlank` method will remove all unnecessary whitespace from the given string by replacing all consecutive whitespace characters with a single space.